makiisthenes/ServerLessEnergyLiveDataGraph/README.md

 I have stopped the services from running for the sake of not causing any account balance issues.

+When considering updating the code frequently, make sure to clear cache of CloudFront, such that the updates are shown, the command for this would be:

+`aws cloudfront create-invalidation --distribution-id E3G4RNRQVISTEW --paths "/*"`

 End of Notes ~ Michael Peres